binxio/krmx-demo/README.md

 npm run dev
 ```

-## Author
+## Issues
-Created by [Simon Karman](https://www.simonkarman.nl/).
-If you have any questions, feedback, or want to file a bug report then please create an [issue](https://github.com/binxio/krmx-demo/issues)!
+If you have any questions, feedback, or want to file a bug report then please create a ticket here: [krmx-demo/issues](https://github.com/binxio/krmx-demo/issues)!
+You can also contact the original author: [Simon Karman](https://www.simonkarman.nl/).